 The RAF has also assisted the Foreign Office in the rescue and repatriation of 12 conservationists from the Royal Society for the Protection of Birds.
 When the pandemic began, the birdwatchers were stranded on an isolated island, a full 12 days sail from the Ascension Islands.
 Having returned to base, they were flown back to Brize Norton by an RAF A400M Atlas, which had been resupplying the islands as part of a continuous airborne link.

 For more information please visit the Coronavirus (COVID-19): what you need to do guidance page on gov.uk.

 For most people, coronavirus (COVID-19) will be a mild illness.
-However, if you have any of the symptoms above you should self-isolate at home and arrange to have a test to see if you have COVID-19, click here to arrange.
+However, if you have any symptoms you should self-isolate at home and get a COVID-19 test.